fusepoolP3/fusepoolp3.github.io/index.md

 The Geo Enriching Transformers enriches RDF data containing geographical locations with points of interests around these locations.
 The locations are taken from an URI that can be specified as a query parameter in the URI of the transformer.
 For example the transformer eith URI [http://sandbox.fusepool.info:8193/?data=https://raw.githubusercontent.com/fusepoolP3/p3-geo-enriching-transformer/master/src/test/resources/eu/fusepool/p3/geo/enriching/test/farmacie-trentino-grounded.ttl](http://sandbox.fusepool.info:8193/?data=https://raw.githubusercontent.com/fusepoolP3/p3-geo-enriching-transformer/master/src/test/resources/eu/fusepool/p3/geo/enriching/test/farmacie-trentino-grounded.ttl) will enrich data with nearby pharmacies (assuming the data describes locations close to a pharmacy of Trentino).

-The sources and more information about this transformer are avialble here: [https://github.com/fusepoolP3/p3-geo-enriching-transformer](https://github.com/fusepoolP3/p3-geo-enriching-transformer)
+The sources and more information about this transformer are available here: [https://github.com/fusepoolP3/p3-geo-enriching-transformer](https://github.com/fusepoolP3/p3-geo-enriching-transformer)

 #### P3 Pipeline Transformer